 - An epidural injection is medicine that numbs the area near the bulging disc and decreases pain

 - A nerve block is an injection of medicine close to the nerve that is near the bulging disc.
 This can help decrease pain and inflammation.

 You may need an x-ray of your neck after treatment for your bulging disc.
-Caregivers use the x-ray to see if your treatment is working as it should.
+Healthcare providers use the x-ray to see if your treatment is working as it should.

 - Support devices , such as a neck brace or a special pillow, can help support your neck.
 They also help decrease your neck movement and prevent more damage.

-- Physical therapy may be ordered by your caregiver.
+- Physical therapy may be ordered by your healthcare provider.
 A physical therapist works with you to make your neck muscles stronger and decrease your pain.
 A physical therapist can teach you exercises and stretches that help your neck and back.

 - Surgery may be needed to fix your bulging disc if other treatments have failed.
 Surgery may also be done to decrease pressure on your nerves and spinal cord.
 Surgery may be done to remove your bulging disc.
 Your healthcare provider may replace the disc with a bone graft (bone from another area of your body) or artificial disc.